rreezN/dtu_mlopsproject/README.md

-Transfer Learning on Animal Image Classification using Computer Vision
+Machine Learning Operations with ConvNeXt2: A Case Study in Classification of Animal Images
 ==============================

 ## Overall goals of the project